yangqy03/python_template_706/README.md

 - Add a Dev Container configuration using VS Code.
 - Rebuild the container to apply changes.

-Once your environment is ready, the following steps are common to both approaches:
+Once environment is ready, the following steps are made:

 - Create project files: Makefile, XX.py, test_XX.py, and requirements.txt.
-- Write your Python code and tests in the appropriate files.
+- Write Python code and tests in the appropriate files.
 - Run Makefile commands as needed: make install, make test, make format, make lint, make clean.
-- Commit and push your changes to GitHub.
+- Commit and push changes to GitHub.
 - Enable GitHub Actions for automation/Continuous Integration.

 ## Create a new GitHub Repository